 Built for mobile, TikTok’s bite-sized video content has people all over America glued to their handheld screens—about 46 minutes a day per average user.
 In an industry that measures success by captured attention, TikTok is winning.
 Each session a user spends on TikTok averages 294 seconds.
-This puts the video editing app ahead of Facebook at 208, Instagram at 144, Twitter at 114, and Snapchat at 80.
-And in that time, TikTok users will have seen around 200 short videos, pausing to watch what interests them for 15-30 seconds (the length of the entire video).
+This puts TikTok ahead of Facebook at 208, Instagram at 144, Twitter at 114, and Snapchat at 80.
+And in that time, TikTok users will have seen around 200 short videos, pausing to watch what interest them for 15-30 seconds (the length of the entire video).

-Another smart thing that TikTok does is value influential creators, providing them with high-level support, 1-1 demos, and live events to encourage collaboration in the form of one creator “stitching” or “dueting” their video with another creator’s content.
-The app actively recruited creators from YouTube and Instagram and helped them quickly build social capital on the app.
+Another smart thing that TikTok does is value influential creators, providing them with high level support, 1-1 demos, and live events to encourage collaboration in the form of one creator “stitching” or “dueting” their video with another creator’s content.
+TikTok actively recruited creators from YouTube and Instagram and helped them quickly build social capital on the app.

-Look for the app in new consumer product releases complete with an eCommerce integration, donation stickers for tipping creators, and a self-serve ad manager (the biggest missing piece for small, local advertisers).
+What’s next for TikTok?
+Look for them in new consumer product releases complete with an ecommerce integration, donation stickers for tipping creators, and a self-serve ad manager (the biggest missing piece for small, local advertisers).